tinkledoomhammer/some-notes/stackedit/Notes/CPP/cplusplus.com tutorial notes.md

 	* If it has fewer, then new elements will be set to default values
 	* the `=` is optional
 	* if `no_of_elements` is omitted then the number of elements in the initializer will be used
+* The array cannot be assigned after initialization.
+Instead its contents can be assigned one member at a time
 * Accessing element `n` : `array_identifier[n] = x;`
 	* It is syntactically valid to access elements beyond the end of the array
 * Multidimensional arrays